-- Shuffle each pile of cards separately. - Place the tier 3 cards on bottom facedown, the tier 2 cards facedown on top of the tier 3 cards, and the tier 1 cards facedown on top of the tier 2 cards.
-Combined, these tiers form the nemesis deck. - Do not shuffle the nemesis deck once it has been created. - 9 After creating the nemesis deck, follow all Setup instructions written on the back of the nemesis mat.
+- Shuffle each pile of cards separately. - Place the tier 3 cards on the bottom facedown, the tier 2 cards facedown on top of the tier 3 cards, and the tier 1 cards facedown on top of the tier 2 cards.
+Combined, these tiers form the nemesis deck. - Do not shuffle the nemesis deck once it has been created. - 9 After creating the nemesis deck, follow all setup instructions on the nemesis mat.

-Tier 0
+Tier (